mstksg/inCode/copy/entries/monad-plus-3.md

     rasa.
 2. Then, you add a "possible and safe move" (move the farmer, for example)
 3. Then, you add another "possible and safe move" (move the fox, for example).
-Repeat this all until your total move list is `n` moves long.
+Repeat this all until your total plan is `n` moves long.
     "Safe" means that it doesn't involve anything eating anything.
-4. After `n` moves, only the paths that end on correct solutions are allowed to survive.
+4. After `n` moves, only the plans that result in a solution will survive.

 Seems simple, right?